 The chart below provides recommended guidelines for the length of kids putters based on age and height.

-A standard putter head weight is ~350 grams.
+A standard putter head weight is approx. 350 grams.
 Juniors should try different putters with different head weights but use caution in going too heavy as this can result in less feel, something we believe juniors really should be developing from the start.
-In addition, a putter that is too heavy for a junior golfer may result in excessive body movement and wrist action - both detrimental to a consistent, smooth and rhythmic putting action.
+In addition, a putter that is too heavy for a junior golfer may result in excessive body movement and wrist action.

 In general, lighter putters will provide better control on fast greens and heavier putters will help get the ball to the hole on slower greens.
-Some putters like the very popular Scotty Cameron, Taylormade Spider Tour and new Odyssey's have adjustable weights that can help dial in the right set up for a junior.
+Some putters like the very popular Scotty Cameron, Taylormade Spider Tour and Odyssey's have adjustable weights that can help dial in the right set-up for a junior.

 Putters can be designed to have weight distributed differently across the face of the putter.
 This is designed to accommodate different putting styles such as an arc strokes, a straight putting strokes and anywhere in between.